FRIDAY CLASSES AT THE ART LEAGUE

-Rob teaches Friday classes and three workshops a year at The Art League of Alexandria, Virginia.
+Rob normally teaches Friday classes and three workshops a year at The Art League of Alexandria, Virginia.
+Covid had brought his classes online for the most part, but he will go back to teaching in-person at The Art League when it is feasible.
 For information about spring, summer, and fall workshops go to the workshop page.
-Rob’s classes and workshops are held at The Art League’s Madson Street Annex, 305 Madison Street, Alexandria, Virginia.
+Rob’s in-person classes and workshops are held at The Art League’s Madson Street Annex, 305 Madison Street, Alexandria, Virginia unless otherwise indicated.

 QUESTIONS ABOUT CLASSES OR WORKSHOPS?

 REGISTRATION – In the past, students signing up for Rob’s Friday classes have been camping out to be sure to get a spot in the class.
 (Registration in person takes precedent over registration online on The Art League website.
 Now his classes have been opened up to two adjacent classrooms (each with assistants) to allow a few more students to enroll.
 Contact The Art League for details.
 Rob is not involved in the registration process and does not know if a class or workshop is filled until the first day of class and has no authority to prioritize students.